cely-tools/docs/docs/includes/understanding_keychain/6_access-control.md

 #### Notes

 When setting a `kSecAttrAccessControl` attribute on your Keychain Item, you cannot set the `kSecAttrAccessible` attribute on the Keychain Item itself.
-Doing so will result in a `errSecParam` error, even if both are set to the same value.
+Doing so will result in a `errSecParam: -50` error, even if both are set to the same value.
 As an example, the following will return an error:

 ```swift
 var error: Unmanaged<CFError>? = nil